walles/headsetharry/README.md

 # TODO Before Getting Beta Users
 * Add a `.travis.yml` configuration to lint, Findbugs and run the unit tests
-* Think about whether we think we'll survive app upgrades
-* Think about whether we think we'll survive device reboots
 * Set app version name from `git` somehow
 * Make up a release process and document it